-Here at St Patrick's we are always looking for ways to look improve our school environment and thinking about how our actions impact the world around us.
+Here at St Patrick's we are always looking for ways to look to improve our school environment and thinking about how our actions impact the world around us.
+We are aware how this is an extremely important global issue and we want to help!

-We currently recycle paper, batteries, plastic bottles and toner cartridges.
+Recycle - We currently recycle paper, batteries, plastic bottles and toner cartridges and we will ensure these are regularly checked and emptied.

 Recycling in Reception